desertcacti/gastronomy.kiosk.system-spring/README.md

-# McRonald's - gastronomy.kiosk.system with spring
+# McRonald's - gastronomy.kiosk.system with Spring

 ## Table of contents
 * [General info about project](#general-info)